Pravi456/ElectionResultAnalysis/README.md

 14. **Winning and Runner-Up Candidate in Each Constituency**
    - Identifies the winner and runner-up in each constituency of a given state.

-15. **Maharashtra Election Summary**
+15. **Andhra Pradesh Election Summary**
-   - Provides statistics for Maharashtra, including total seats, total candidates, total parties, and vote breakdown.
+   - Provides statistics for Andhra pradesh, including total seats, total candidates, total parties, and vote breakdown.

 ## Usage Instructions
 - Run the SQL queries on the election results database to generate analytical reports.